tlverse/tlverse-handbook/05-origami.md

 [1] 0.8657
 ```

+The MSE estimate is 0.8657, which, from examination of the above, is merely the
-The mean squared error is 0.8657.
-There is an important problem that arises
+mean of the squared residuals of the model fit.
+An important problem arises
-when we assess the model in this way - that is, we have trained our linear
+when we assess the learning algorithm's quality in this way -- that is, because
-regression model on the full data set and assessed the error on the full data
+we have trained our linear regression model on the complete analysis-ready
-set, using up all of our data.
-We, of course, are generally not interested in
+dataset and then assessed its performance (the MSE) on the same dataset, all of
+the data is used for both model training and validation.
+Unfortunately, this
+simple estimate of the MSE is overly optimistic.
+Why?
+The linear regression
+model is trained on the same dataset used in its evaluation, not unlike reusing
+problems from a homework assignment in a course examination.
+Of course, we are
-how well the model explains variation in the observed data; rather, we are
+generally not interested in how well the algorithm explains variation in the
-interested in how the explanation provided by the model generalizes to a target
+observed dataset; rather, we are interested in how well the explanations
+provided by the learning algorithm generalize to a target population from which
-population from which the sample is presumably derived.
-Having used all of our
+this particular sample is drawn.
+By using all of the data available to us for
-available data, we cannot honestly evaluate how well the model fits (and thus
+training the learning algorithm, we are left unable to honestly evaluate how
-explains) variation at the population level.
+well the algorithm fits (and, thus, explains) variation at the level of the
+target population.

 To resolve this issue, cross-validation allows for a particular procedure (e.g.,
-linear regression) to be implemented over subsets of the data, evaluating how
+linear regression) to be implemented over training and validation splits of the
-well the procedure fits on a testing ("validation") set, thereby providing an
+dataset, evaluating how well the procedure fits on a holdout (or validation)
+set.
+This evaluation of the learning algorithm's quality on data unseen during
-honest evaluation of the error.
+the training phase provides an honest evaluation of the algorithm's
+generalization error.

-We can easily add cross-validation to our linear regression procedure using
+We can easily incorporate cross-validation into our linear regression procedure
-`origami`.
-First, let us define a new function to perform linear regression on a
+using `origami`.
+First, let's define a new function to perform linear regression
-specific partition of the data (called a "fold"):
+on a specific partition of the dataset (i.e., a fold):

 ```r